-Figure 27a.
-Finished Modified Seat Frame (Passenger Side) Figure 27b.
-Finished Modified Seat Frame (Driver Side) 8.
-Re-cover the seat bottom, then reinstall the package tray, rear interior quarter trim panels, carpet padding, carpet, seats, gas tank, rear suspension, and any additional interior panels that were removed for the installation process.
-NOTE: All work should be performed by a qualified welder and technician.
-If you have any questions before or during the installation of this product please contact Detroit Speed and Engineering at info@detroitspeed.com or 704.662.3272 Legal Disclaimer: Detroit Speed and Engineering, Inc. is not liable for personal, property, legal, or financial damages from the use or misuse of any product we sell.
+Figure 28a - Finished Modified Seat Frame (Passenger side)

+Figure 28b - Finished Modified Seat Frame (Driver Side) 8.
+Re-cover the seat bottom, and then reinstall the package tray, rear interior quarter trim panels, carpet padding, carpet, seats, gas tank, rear suspension, and any additional interior panels that were removed for the installation process.
+If you have any questions before or during the installation of this product please contact Detroit Speed at tech@detroitspeed.com or 704.662.3272 Legal Disclaimer: Detroit Speed, Inc. is not liable for personal, property, legal, or financial damages from the use or misuse of any product we sell.
 The purchaser is solely responsible for the safety and performance of these products.
 No warranty is expressed or implied.